 3. To a medium sized mixing bowl, combine all the dry ingredients.

-4. Add the bean mixture to the dry ingredients with a spatula and mix *just* enough to wet/combine all the vital wheat gluten.
+4. Add the wet mixture to the dry ingredients with a spatula and mix *just* enough to wet/combine all the vital wheat gluten.
 Gently knead for just a minute to bring the dough together.
 You’ll notice it quickly forms gluten strands and will become elastic.

 Part two, Steaming-